Pavel4e5/zapret2/docs/manual.en.md

 Once the necessary information about the payload is obtained, the [profile](#using-multiple-profiles) classification system takes over.
 Profiles contain a set of filters and action commands.
-Profiles are filtered by L3 (IP protocol version, ipsets - IP address lists), L4 (TCP or UDP ports), and L6/L7 (flow protocol type, hostlists).
+Profiles are filtered by L3 (IP protocol version, IP protocol number, ipsets - IP address lists), L4 (TCP, UDP ports, ICMP type/code), and L6/L7 (flow protocol type, hostlists).
 Profiles are scanned strictly in order from first to last.
 Upon the first filter match, that profile is selected, and the scanning stops.
 If none of the conditions are met, a default profile with no actions is selected.